 Implementation & Adoption.

-A draft plan is expected for review during the summer of 2022.
 The Plan will be developed by county staff working in conjunction with consultants and a steering committee.
 Stakeholders in the public and private sector will be interviewed during the process and there will be multiple opportunities for citizens to participate in the process and provide feedback.
 See the Get Involved page for more information on upcoming meetings and surveys.